boucadair/CATS-framework/draft-ldbc-cats-framework.md

 As described above, a C-SMA collects both service-related capabilities and metrics, and associates them with a CS-ID that identifies the service.
 It may aggregate the metrics for multiple service instances, or maintain them separately.
 The C-SMA then sends (advertises) the CS-ID along with the metrics to be received by all C-PSs in the network.
 The service-related metrics include computing-related metrics and potentially other service metrics, if needed.

-Computing metrics may change very frequently (see {{?I-D.liu-can-ps-usecases}} for a discussion).
+Computing metrics may change very frequently (see {{?I-D.yao-cats-ps-usecases}} for a discussion).
 When and how frequently such information is distributed is to be determined as part of the specification of any distribution protocol.
 A spectrum of approaches can be considered, such as interval-based updates, threshold-triggered updates, policy-based updates, etc.

 Additionally, the C-NMA collects network-related capabilities and metrics.
 These may be collected and distributed by existing network routing protocols, although enhancements may be needed to distribute additional information not previously available (such as link latency).
 The C-NMA distributes the network metrics to the C-PSes so that they can use the combination of service metrics and network metrics to determine the best Egress CATS-Router to provide access to a service instance to provide the compute function needed by a service demand.